 Last Updated on November 9, 2022

-In this monthly blogging Income Report, we’re looking back on 2018 at what worked, what didn’t, what lessons we can learn and how we can best move forward to achieve our dreams.
+In this annual blogging Income Report, we’re looking back on 2018 at what worked, what didn’t, what lessons we can learn and how we can best move forward to achieve our dreams.
 I’ll also share my business strategy and tips that made me nearly $150,000 blogging in year three in hopes you can apply them to authentically make money online, too!